marcstampfli/gitfables/docs/features/README.md

-# Features Documentation
+# Features

-This section details the features implemented in RepoTales, their current status, and planned enhancements.
+This section details the features implemented in GitFables, their current status, and planned enhancements.

 ## Core Features